aprabh96/Claude-Desktop-Pilot---Computer-Control/README.md

 A powerful desktop automation tool that gives Claude direct control over your Windows computer using Anthropic's Computer Use feature.
 Claude Desktop Pilot connects to the Anthropic API and leverages Claude's computer agent capabilities to see and interact with your desktop environment through screenshots, keyboard/mouse automation, and PowerShell commands.

+> **Note:** This application has currently only been tested on Windows operating systems.

 ## Features

 - **Computer Agent Control**: Claude can see and interact with your Windows desktop using Anthropic's Computer Use agent feature